jmfernandez/incremental_hashing/README.md

 About incremental hashing
 =========================

-Exploring local files hash computation through javascript
+Exploring local files hash computation through javascript.

+It uses [https://code.google.com/archive/p/crypto-js/](CryptoJS) , and the example is inspired on one from [https://github.com/satazor/js-spark-md5](SparkMD5) distro.

 Installation
 ------------